 Do you like to cook, and if so, what is your favorite meal to cook?

 What a question!
 Both are stellar destinations and a “must see” for everyone who loves traveling.
 I think it is not fair to ask me to choose, as they are both very different and unique in their own way.
-Even though, they’re the most touristy and popular islands in Greece, there are many Greeks who come back year after year.
+Even though they’re the most touristy and popular islands in Greece, many Greeks come back year after year.

-There are certainly many other islands that are wonderful—and each of them is different.
+There are certainly many other wonderful islands — and each of them is different.
 My goal is to visit two new islands every year, and I am doing quite well.
-Apart of the islands, there is the Peleponnese, with their beaches, history, and culinary treats.
-Azamara goes to several ports in the Peloponnese which I can highly recommend: Nafplio, Katakolon, and others.
+Apart from the islands, there is the Peleponnese, with their beaches, history, and culinary treats.
+Azamara goes to several ports in the Peloponnese, which I can highly recommend: Nafplio, Katakolon, and has very recently added one of my personal favorites in the Peloponnese: Monemvasia, such a unique and breathtaking spot where only small ships can go.
 I also highly recommend a cruise through the Greek Isles.
 It gives you a taste of the variety this country has to offer and lets you feel some peace that we all need on a holiday!

 What is your favorite fine-dining restaurant in Athens?

-Spondi has some of the best chefs in Athens, and I can confirm that it has been awesome.
+Spondi and Aleria have some of the best chefs in Athens, and I can confirm that it has been awesome.
+My favorite restaurant outside Athens is on the Athens Riviera in Vouliagmeni and is called Moorings.
+Absolutely stunning cuisine, plus the views and ambiance are fantastic.

 What is your favorite mom/pop restaurant?

-I have a couple of favorite restaurants, and they are both in Mikrolimano in Piraeus: Vosporos for those who love meat and Ammos for those who like a little bit of everything.
+I have a couple of favorite restaurants.
+They are in Mikrolimano in Piraeus: Vosporos for those who love meat and Ammos for those who like a little bit of everything.

 Best Greek salad?

 A tough question when it comes to sweets.
-There is a chain in Greece that does outstanding sweets—the name is Passarella.
-They do very good sweets that are fresh!
+There is a chain in Greece that makes outstanding sweets — the name is Passarella.
+They make very good sweets that are fresh!

 Even more difficult, as every neighborhood has its favorite souvlaki place.
-When going to downtown Athens, I vote for Thanasis in Monasteraki.
+When going to downtown Athens, I vote for Thanasis in Monastiraki.

 Where is your favorite place to watch sunsets in Greece?

-There are many places to watch the sun set, and Santorini offers one of the best ever!
-Make sure to visit Sunsets Café, the wine bar in Ola.
+There are many places to watch the sunset, and Santorini offers one of the best ever!
+Make sure to visit Sunsets Café, the wine bar in Oia.

 Last but not least, anything else you want to share?